 Please note: If decide you no longer want to use strands in this assessment at this point in the process, clicking the bin icon on all the strands and clicking Save will not be effective.
-Instead, please use the Back buttons to navigate back to step 1 and untick the strands box.
+Instead, please use the Back buttons to navigate back to step 1 and untick the calculation method box.

 The final step is then to review your settings.
 Once happy, click Complete setup.

 You have now created the Assessment!
 The next step is to add the assessment to your Annual Policy for the school year.

 Go to Students > Assessments > Annual Policy > Assessable Courses.